 As I started to meditate on this topic each word or phrase became a focus of attention.
 You and Yours, Still, Achieve and Dreams.
 Over these many years of listening to speeches I have heard talks on You and Yours; Achievement and Dreams.
 I cannot recall hearing one on Still.
-On further consideration, I realise that still is really the focus and the fulcrum on which this topic turns.
-The point is not only that you can achieve your dreams, but that you can still do it.
-The word I will strive for you to linger on after leaving is: Still.
+On further consideration I realise that still is really the focus and the fulcrum on which this topic turns.
+The point is not only that you can achieve yours dreams, but that you can still do it.
+The word I will strive for you to linger on after this Retreat is: Still.

 Normally we think of Still as a passive state.
-When things are still they are at rest, there is no action.
+When things are ‘Still’ they are at rest, there is no action.
 However, we may be quite mistaken in this notion.
-On second thought it would seem that far from being a passive state, Still, is an active condition.
+On second thought seems that far from being a passive state, Still, is an active condition.
 One clear illustration of this feature of Still is found in the Bible.
 The good book has a verse which states ‘Be still and know that I am God.’
 In the active condition of being still, the Word of God states that you begin to know.
 Divine knowledge is one of the products of the active condition of being still.
-Let us, therefore, explore ‘Still’ in greater detail to discover hidden treasures that are not apparent at first sight.
+Let us therefore explore ‘Still’ in greater detail to discover hidden treasures that are not apparent at first sight.

 STILL INVOLVES REFLECTION AND REMINISCENCE